YacoubAl-hardari/get_arabic_time_package/README.md

 If you're using Laravel, you can utilize the provided Blade directives for easier integration:

 1. Register the service provider in `config/app.php` (if not auto-discovered):
+2. Register the service provider in Laravel 11 **bootstrap/providers.php**

     ```php
     'providers' => [